epics-docs/how-tos/getting-started/installation-windows.rst

 -------------------
 MSYS2 provides a bash shell, Autotools, revision control systems and the like for building native Windows applications using MinGW-w64 toolchains.
 Tool can be installed from official website <https://www.msys2.org>.
 Download and run the installer - "x86_64" for 64-bit, "i686" for 32-bit Windows.
 Currently we go for 64 bit system.
 Installation procedure is well explained on website.

-Once instalaltion in complete, Open "MSYS2 MSYS" or "MSYS MinGW 64-bit".
+Once installation in complete, Open "MSYS2 MSYS" or "MSYS MinGW 64-bit".
 It shall provide you bash which resembles linux command shell.
 Update MSYS2 with following command

 ::